bensonouyang/NYStocks/README.md

 To see the report:
 * Open [atntReport.pdf](https://github.com/bensonouyang/NYStocks/blob/main/atntReport.pdf) for PDF version
-* Open [atntReport.Rmd](https://github.com/bensonouyang/NYStocks/blob/main/atntReport.Rmd) to see code with report
+* Open [atntReport.Rmd](https://github.com/bensonouyang/NYStocks/blob/main/atntReport.Rmd) to see code with the report

 ## Features